 The purpose of these five courses (15 credits) from a discipline-specific specialization is to expand a student's options for teaching/mentoring post-graduation.
-Engineering and computer science departments in the United States require 18 credit hours of graduate coursework in order to teach courses in that department.
-As such, students must complete 15 credit hours from one of the specialization tracks listed below and the 3 credit hour pedagogy course to be eligible for those 18 credit hours.
+Engineering and computer science departments in the United States require 18 credit hours of graduate coursework in that or a related discipline in order to teach courses in that department.
+As such, students must complete 15 credit hours from one of the specialization tracks listed below and the 3-credit hour pedagogy course to be eligible for those 18 credit hours.